ABelov91/RaCheTheR/README.md

 ﻿# RaCheTheR
 Database on the RAtes of CHEmical and THErmonuclear Reactions.

-Cite as A.A.
-Belov and N.N.
-Kalitkin.
+Cite as: Belov A.A., Kalitkin N.N.
 RaCheTheR database on the Rates of Chemical and Thermonuclear Reactions.
 Keldysh Institute of Applied Mathematics RAS, Lomonosov Moscow State University, Moscow.

 1)